 Stock Options.
 The per share exercise price of each stock option equals the market price of our Common Shares on the date of grant, and each stock option has a term of up to ten years, subject to earlier termination upon an optionee's termination of service.
 After an optionee's termination of service, the optionee generally may exercise his or her stock option, to the extent vested as of such date of termination, (i) until 5:00 p.m.
-Vancouver time on the date of termination of the optionee's service was terminated for cause (as determined by us in our sole discretion), (ii) for 365 days following a termination of the optionee's service for any other reason (or, for non-employee members of our Board, 24 months following a termination of the optionee's service as a director).
+Vancouver time on the date of termination if the optionee's service was terminated for cause (as determined by us in our sole discretion), (ii) for 365 days following a termination of the optionee's service due to death or disability, or (iii) 90 days following a termination of the optionee's service for any other reason (or, for non-employee members of our Board, 24 months following a termination of the optionee's service as a director).
 In no event may a stock option be exercised later than the expiration of its term except in certain circumstances where the expiration occurs during a blackout period as described in greater detail in the Stock Option Plan.
 Our Board determined the remaining terms and conditions of a stock option, as our Board, in its discretion, deemed to be consistent with the Stock Option Plan.
 The specific terms of any grant of shares are set forth in an award agreement between us and the recipient.